astroumd/AstroUMD/README.md

 # AstroUMD

 Introduction to the use of the github AstroUMD organization.
+A top level documentation tree is also on GitHub Pages: https://astroumd.github.io/

 ## GIT for CVS users